You are here

 Patients suspected of receiving an overdose should be monitored, and general supportive measures should be initiated as no specific antidote has been identified.

-Clinical Pharmacology
+Clinical Pharmacology for Krystexxa

-Mechanism Of Action
+Mechanism of Action

 KRYSTEXXA is a uric acid specific enzyme which is a recombinant uricase and achieves its therapeutic effect by catalyzing the oxidation of uric acid to allantoin, thereby lowering serum uric acid.
-Allantoin is an inert and water soluble purine metabolite; it is readily eliminated, primarily by renal excretion.
+Allantoin is an inert and water-soluble purine metabolite; it is readily eliminated, primarily by renal excretion.

 Pharmacodynamics